 For a complete list of features, make sure you check out our Surfshark Review.

-Next up on this list, we have NordVPN.
+Next up on this list of VPN for Photographers, we have NordVPN.
 Headquartered in Panama, NordVPN boasts one of the largest infrastructures of servers in the VPN industry.
-With access to over 5600 servers in 60 countries, you can spoof your location to appear anywhere in the world.
+With access to over 5000 servers in 60+ countries, you can spoof your location to appear anywhere in the world.

 Even more impressively, NordVPN offers an impressive array of features especially geared towards privacy.
 Just to being with, a lot of NordVPN servers support obfuscation technology which is perfect for bypassing harsh geo-blocks.